 Can You Live Without A Cerebellum?

-In theory, living without a cerebellum should cause severe impairment of motor function, likely accompanied by cognitive and behavioral difficulties.
+In theory, living without a cerebellum can cause severe impairment of your motor function along with cognitive and behavioral difficulties.
 In practice, however, this isn’t always the case.

 This finally helped explain the problems that the woman had faced in early childhood.
 Namely, she was unable to walk until the age of 7 and her speech was mostly unintelligible until she turned 6.
 As an adult, however, she experienced no problems that would indicate a physical brain deficiency of any kind.

 It turns out that the area of the brain where the cerebellum was supposed to be was instead filled with cerebrospinal fluid.
 This, in turn, provided cushioning for the brain and protected it against diseases.
 According to the doctors, this only proves how adaptable the human brain is.

 The size of the human cerebellum, compared to the rest of the brain, has been rapidly increasing in size throughout the span of human evolution, while other parts, like the cerebrum, gradually showed a decrease in size over time.

 This showed that it was evident that cerebellum demonstrated a preferred specialization for contributing to human brain evolution than scientists previously thought.